 BTh, DPhil is a professor of philosophy and director of the

-Centre for Applied Ethics on the main campus, Stellenbosch University.
+on the main campus, Stellenbosch University.
 He is respected both internationally and nationally for his expertise in bioethics.
-In South Africa one of his most noteworthy achievements has been the development of the Master's programme in philosophy (applied ethics).
+In South Africa, one of his most noteworthy achievements has been the development of the Master's programme in philosophy (applied ethics).
 Many of his graduates are involved in bioethics teaching throughout South Africa and internationally.
-Prof van Niekerk has served on the research ethics committess of Stellenbosch University and the Medical Research Council (MRC.
+Prof van Niekerk has served on the research ethics committees of Stellenbosch University and the Medical Research Council (MRC.
 He has published widely in the field of bioethics and contributes to the undergraduate teaching of medical ethics in the Faculty of Health Sciences.

-MD, MPhil (Applied Ethics), FCS (SA) is a consultant paediatric surgeon at the Tygerberg Children's Hospital and a part time lecturer at the Bioethics Unit, University of Stellenbosch.
-He has served on the institutional research ethics committee and is a member of the Tygerberg Hospital clinical ethics committee.
-As a paediatric surgeon his main interest is neonatal and endoscopic surgery.
-He has a keen interest in ethical issues applying to paediatric surgery.
+Prof Daniel Sidler- MD, MPhil (Applied Ethics), FCS (SA) was a consultant paediatric surgeon at the Tygerberg Children's Hospital for over 19 years, after specializing and working as a consultant paediatric surgeon at Red Cross Children's War Memorial Hospital in Cape Town.
+During this time, he was also a part-time lecturer at the Centre for Medical Ethics and Law, University of Stellenbosch.
+He has served on the institutional research ethics committee and the Tygerberg Hospital clinical ethics committee.
+He recently transitioned to private practice in Paediatric Surgery in Cape Town.
+As a paediatric surgeon, his main interest is neonatal and endoscopic surgery.
+He maintains a keen interest in ethical issues applying to paediatric surgery.

 Melany is the Principal Clinical Psychologist at Stikland Hospital.
 She is a senior lecturer and serves on the management committee of the Department of Psychiatry of the Faculty of Medicine and Health Sciences, Stellenbosch University.
-Melany also serves on the Health Research Ethics Committee and holds a MPhil degree specializing in Bio-Ethics.
-Melany has a LLB degree and is actively involved in the labour relations management caucus of the Stikland Hospital and in the Presiding/ Investigator Officer forum of the Department of Health.
+Melany also serves on the Health Research Ethics Committee and holds an MPhil degree specializing in Bio-Ethics.
+Melany has an LLB degree and is actively involved in the labour relations management caucus of the Stikland Hospital and in the Presiding/ Investigator Officer forum of the Department of Health.
 Melany is currently enrolled as a doctoral student in law.

-Prof Mariana Kruger
+Prof Mariana Kruger-

-MBChB, MMed Paed, MPhil(Applied Ethics), PhD (Leuven) is executive head of the Department of Paediatrics and Child Health, Faculty of Health Sciences, Stellenbosch University.
+MBChB, MMed Paed, MPhil(Applied Ethics), PhD (Leuven) is the executive head of the Department of Paediatrics and Child Health, Faculty of Health Sciences, Stellenbosch University.
 She has a special interest in paediatric oncology and ethical aspects of research on children.
-She is a member of the research ethics committee at Stellenbosch University
+She is a member of the research ethics committee at Stellenbosch University.

-MBChB, MD (Public Health), DOH, M Med (Community Health), BSc Hons (epid) is a Senior Specialist in Public Health at the University of Cape Town, South Africa.
+Prof Leslie London- MBChB, MD (Public Health), DOH, M Med (Community Health), BSc Hons (epid) is a Senior Specialist in Public Health at the University of Cape Town, South Africa.
 He is Director of the School of Public Health and Family Medicine and Head of its Health and Human Rights programme.
 He has served on the South African National Health Research Ethics Council, the Advisory Committee on Human Rights, Ethics and Professional Practice for the Health Professions Council of South Africa and on Boards and Committees of health and human rights non-governmental organisations.
 His research includes work on the right to health, dual loyalties and human rights, and environmental justice, as well as health hazards related to pesticide exposures in rural communities.
 He teaches under- and postgraduates in human rights and public health at UCT and other higher education institutions in the country.